 Ingredients for Caramelized Cabbage with Bacon:

 Bacon: Used as the fat source for caramelizing the cabbage, we cook thick cut bacon to render fat.
 These drippings are used for cooking and the bacon itself gets chopped up and added to the cabbage at the end.
-The bacon provides a great deal of flavor and spunk to the recipe, but if you’re vegetarian or vegan, replace it with 3 tablespoons of avocado oil.

-Avocado oil: Only necessary if your bacon doesn’t yield enough fat to cook your cabbage.
-Because bacon varies in its fat content and cabbages vary in size, there is no way to know exactly how much fat you’ll end up with and how much you’ll need.
-Add 1 to 2 tablespoons of avocado oil to the cabbage if it’s clear the cabbage isn’t well-coated in bacon fat, and/or if it begins to burn or stick to the skillet.
+Avocado oil: Only necessary if your bacon doesnโ€™t yield enough fat to cook your cabbage.
+Because bacon varies in its fat content and cabbages vary in size, we may need an extra 1 to 2 tablespoons of avocado oil.
+Don’t use olive oil in this application, as it will burn.

 Onion: In addition to caramelizing cabbage, we caramelize an onion simultaneously.
 This adds rich flavor to the cabbage!

-Garlic: Providing even more delicious flavor, we toss in some minced garlic.
+Garlic Cloves: Providing even more delicious flavor, we toss in some minced garlic.
 Because cabbage has a subtle flavor, the onion and garlic flavors shine through very nicely.

 Cabbage: The star of the show!
 Pick up a medium-sized cabbage from your grocery store.
 Any type works, but for this recipe, I went with a regular green cabbage.
-If you use a red cabbage, it won’t get quite as soft as green cabbage, but will still be lovely.
+If you use a red cabbage, it wonโ€™t get quite as soft as green cabbage, but will still be lovely.

 Sea salt and pepper: Enhancing the flavors all the way around, we add sea salt and pepper to make the whole thing come together in deliciousness.

-You can customize this dish in countless ways!
-Add mushrooms, fresh or dried herbs, coconut milk to make it creamy, or wine to make it sultry.
+• Add mushrooms, fresh or dried herbs, coconut milk to make it creamy, or wine to make it sultry.

-1. Cook the bacon, chop the onion while cooking bacon
+1. Cook the bacon, chop the onion while cooking bacon.

-3. Mill around while the cabbage cooks and caramelizes – you’ll have plenty of time to multi-task!
+3. Mill around while the cabbage cooks and caramelizes – youโ€™ll have plenty of time to multi-task!

 How to Make Caramelized Cabbage with Bacon: